Sign o' the Times

-Sign o' the Times (often stylized as Sign "☮︎" the Times) is the ninth studio album by American singer, songwriter, producer, and multi-instrumentalist Prince.
-It was first released on March 30, 1987 as a double album by Paisley Park Records and Warner Bros.
+Sign o' the Times is the ninth studio album by the American singer, songwriter, producer, and multi-instrumentalist Prince.
+It was first released on March 31, 1987, as a double album by Paisley Park Records and Warner Bros.
 Records.
 The album is the follow-up to Parade and is Prince's first solo album following his disbanding of the Revolution.
 The album's songs were largely recorded during 1986 to 1987 in sessions for releases Prince ultimately aborted: Dream Factory, the pseudonymous Camille, and finally the triple album Crystal Ball.
 Prince eventually compromised with label executives and shortened the length of the release to a double album.

-Many of the drum sounds on Sign o' the Times came from the Linn LM-1 drum machine, and Prince used the Fairlight CMI synthesizer to replace other instruments.
-Minimal instrumentation is heard on the stripped-down "Sign o’ the Times", the lead single.
+Sign o' the Times is a drastic departure from Prince's previous works, taking inspiration from social issues and spirituality.
+An R&B album, the album takes influence from avant-pop and hip hop, which was emerging in mainstream music.
+Many of the drum sounds on the album came from the Linn LM-1 drum machine, and Prince used the Fairlight CMI synthesizer to replace other instruments.
 Four songs contain higher-pitched vocals to represent Prince's alter ego "Camille".
-The album's music touches on a varied range of styles, including funk, soul, psychedelic pop, electro, and rock.
+The album's music touches on funk, soul, psychedelic pop, electro, and rock.

-Sign o' the Times release was supported by several singles, among them the socially conscious "Sign o' the Times" and "If I Was Your Girlfriend"; in addition to a well-received concert film of the same name.
-The album peaked at number six on the Billboard 200 and was certified platinum by the Recording Industry Association of America (RIAA) four months after its release.
-It also reached the top 10 in Austria, France, New Zealand, Norway, Sweden, and the UK and number one in Switzerland.
-"Sign o' the Times", "U Got the Look" and "I Could Never Take the Place of Your Man" were all top 10 hits on the Billboard Hot 100.
-Following Prince's death in 2016, the album re-entered the Billboard 200 at number 20.
+Despite being Prince's fifth album in five years, Sign o' the Times reached the top 10 of the Billboard 200 and spawned three top 10 hits on the Billboard Hot 100: the title track and lead single "Sign o' the Times", "U Got the Look" and "I Could Never Take the Place of Your Man".
+Besides these three, "If I Was Your Girlfriend" was also released as a single.
+A concert film of the same name was released to promote the album.
+The album was a huge critical success and is certified platinum in the US.
+Following Prince's death in 2016, it re-entered the Billboard 200 at number 20.

-Though not as commercially successful as Purple Rain, Sign o' the Times was Prince's most acclaimed album, being voted 1987's best album in the Pazz & Jop critics poll.
-Included in many lists of the greatest albums of all time, it has been appraised by many critics as Prince's best album, ahead of Purple Rain.
-Writing for The Rolling Stone Album Guide (2004), Michaelangelo Matos regarded it as "the most complete example of [Prince's] artistry's breadth, and arguably the finest album of the 1980s".
-In 2017, the album was inducted into the Grammy Hall of Fame.
+Sign o' the Times is one of the most critically acclaimed albums in popular music, widely being regarded as Prince's best album, ahead of Purple Rain (1984).
+It was voted the best album of 1987 in the Pazz & Jop critics poll and was nominated for Album of the Year at the 30th Grammy Awards.
+Often hailed as a masterpiece, some critics have praised Sign o' the Times as the best album of the 1980s.
+It is a frequent inclusion in lists of the greatest albums of all time and was inducted into the Grammy Hall of Fame in 2017.